alltom/coolterm/BUGS.md

 * No auto-complete.
 * If you close all windows, no window is opened on next launch.
 * Sometimes text that is off-screen will not be rendered when it scrolls into view.
 It seems that this happens most often with the prompt that appears after a command finishes executing.
-* Cannot configure default font.
+* Line height calculation (for scroll-past-end behavior) does not account for font.
 * Undo stack should be cleared whenever new stuff prints.
 * No way to export history as, say, RTFD or HTML.
 * Dock icon doesn't show the number of windows with new content.
 (Seems like a fun feature, right?)